-Our newest buildings received the prestigious LEED Gold certification due to the inclusion of a whole-campus plan including solar panels on the rooftops, a highly-efficient HVAC system, a minimal building footprint and increased green space due to the 2-story structure, parking for fuel-efficient vehicles, water-efficient landscaping and plumbing, low-emitting materials, and sophisticated lighting.See the Grauer School LEED Profile
+Our newest buildings received the prestigious LEED Gold certification due to the inclusion of a whole-campus plan.
+This plan includes solar panels on our rooftops, a highly-efficient HVAC system, a minimal building footprint with increased green space due to the 2-story structure, parking for fuel-efficient vehicles, water-efficient landscaping and plumbing, low-emitting materials, and sophisticated conservation lighting.

 Gardens have been started and incorporated into curricular programs.
 Students will manage garden and orchard produce from seed to harvest, explore the sustainable economics of locally-grown food and prepare cooked dishes, in our newly built learning kitchen.
 We have CSA boxes delivered weekly to our campus.
 Families are able to sign up and take home fresh and seasonal fruits, vegetables, and flowers delivered to us by an organic farmer from Escondido.
 Our students and faculty have the option to order lunch from Ki’s, a local restaurant that prides themselves on being environmentally and community conscious.

 The school will look to continue to reduce its waste output by recapturing green waste in our compost and vermi-compost systems.
 A consistent recycling system with separate bins for bottles/cans and paper is going to be constructed by our environmental science class and installed in high traffic areas, to encourage student, faculty and staff participation.

 The Grauer School specializes in instructing our student body in Environmental Science for Current Events.
 But just what exactly is environmental science for current events?